-- Search for “mabl” within the Destinations Catalog and confirm the Source you’d like to connect to.
+- Search for “mabl” in the Destinations Catalog, and select the mabl destination.

-- mabl processes the usage data into rolling 24 hour summaries hourly.
-It may take up to an hour for usage to begin to populate in your test coverage metrics.
+mabl processes the usage data into rolling 24 hour summaries, every hour.
+It can take up to an hour for usage to appear in your test coverage metrics.